purpleidea/legal-hackers/README.md

 it by sending a patch to the [FAQ](faq.md) section.
 I'll merge your question, and a patch with the answer!

+## Training:

+"I don't know what `git` is, or I'd like to improve my `git` skills."
+If you or your company would like some `git` training, feel free to [contact James](https://purpleidea.com/contact/) to arrange a private course.

 ## Maintainer:

 This list is being maintained by [@purpleidea](https://twitter.com/purpleidea).